BabylonJSX/Native-JS-Events/README.md

 This BabylonJS (2.1 and up) extension allows the user to register native javascript events to babylon meshes.

+##Why do I need this?
+Yes, you can actually do it yourself!
+This extension is no magic.
+It uses Babylon's ActionManager to trigger native JS events.

+This was created for people who work with external developers who do not want to deal with Babylon's actions.
+They want to use their known and beloved jQuery event registration.

+Using this extension it will be easier to interact with the html part of your game/application.

+##Demo?

+Can be found here - http://my-cac.com/babylon/

+The table on the right is populated dynamically.
+Hovering about meshes and clicking on them will update the meshes' table.
+This is all done using jQuery and bootstrap.

 ##Supported events:

 * click